A clearer way for schools to understand change over time

 Supported by our Trust & Safety standards, including COPPA-aligned data practices.

-Looking across multiple signals over time allows patterns that might otherwise stay hidden to take shape.
+Looking across multiple inputs over time allows patterns that might otherwise be unclear to take shape.

 Support teams can see: